tlahin/init/README.md

 # Init

-1. write
+1. write a proper README
-2. redo script 03